linmx0130/parserChiang/README.md

 </pre>

 ### Notes
 This implementation is a **low**-performance transition parser in both training speed and predicition accuracy.
-I created it as a toy model simply for learning natural language processing. **DO NOT USE IT IN REAL WORLD TASK**.
+I created it as a toy model simply for learning natural language processing. **DO NOT USE IT IN ANY REAL WORLD TASKS**.

 Have fun with it!